pointfeev/CreamInstaller/README.md

 #### Features:
 * Automatic download and installation of SteamCMD as necessary whenever a Steam game is chosen. *for gathering appinfo such as name, buildid, listofdlc, depots*
 * Automatic gathering and caching of information for all selected Steam and Epic games and **ALL** of their DLCs.
-* Automatic DLL installation and configuration generation for SmokeAPI, ScreamAPI, Uplay R1 Unlocker and Uplay R2 Unlocker.
+* Automatic DLL installation and configuration generation for Koaloader, SmokeAPI, ScreamAPI, Uplay R1 Unlocker and Uplay R2 Unlocker.
-* Automatic uninstallation of DLLs and configurations for CreamAPI, SmokeAPI, ScreamAPI, Uplay R1 Unlocker and Uplay R2 Unlocker.
+* Automatic uninstallation of DLLs and configurations for Koaloader, CreamAPI, SmokeAPI, ScreamAPI, Uplay R1 Unlocker and Uplay R2 Unlocker.
 * Automatic reparation of the Paradox Launcher (and manually via the right-click context menu "Repair" option). *for when the launcher updates whilst you have CreamAPI, SmokeAPI or ScreamAPI installed to it*

 ---